CHAD2430/DankOS-1/README.md

 It also automatically assembles and copies all ASM files in the 'sources' directory, and copies (just copy) all files from the 'extra' directory in the image.

-# Support
-To receive support, contribute, report bugs and more, feel free to join the official DankOS Discord server: https://discord.gg/zzxBagX